mansenfranzen/pysparkle/rationale.rst

 Data pipelines often inherit complexity from business demands like time series analysis.
 This typically inludes multiple joins, aggregations, sophisticated window functions and more.
 Handling such complexity is a difficult task and asks for simplification via appropriate abstractions.

-Since DataFrameAPI is embedded in a programming language, it allows to leverage software engineering concepts such as inheritance, composition, introspection and higher order functions.
-More concretely, this enables data engineers to structure, reuse and dynamically generate building blocks of data pipelines.
-These techniques are the toolbox to create abstractions to handle complexity.
+Since a DataFrameAPI is embedded in a programming language, it allows to leverage software engineering concepts such as inheritance, composition, introspection and higher order functions.
+This provides data engineers a toolbox of abstractions to properly handle complexity.
+More conretely, it allows to structure, reuse and dynamically generate building blocks of data pipelines.

 In contrast, the standard SQL interface is not embedded in a programming language and remains string based.
 Therefore, the before mentioned programming techniques can't be applied.
 Due to the lack of abstraction, SQL statements often tend to result in complex, cluttered and hard to reason strings.